Tyler McCreary

 Tyler McCreary (born April 9, 1993 in Toledo, Ohio) is an American boxer in the featherweight division.
-McCreary is currently ranked #5 in the world by the WBA in the featherweight division.

 Amateur career

-McCreary began boxing at the age of 10 and held an amateur record of 87-15 (46 KO’s).
+McCreary began boxing at the age of 10 and held an amateur record of 87–15 (46 KO's).
 He won the Title National Championship in 2009 and 2010.
 McCreary also captured a bronze medal at the Under-19 National Championships, was a two-time Toledo Golden Gloves Champion and won an Ohio State Junior Olympics Championship.

 Professional career

 McCreary has a professional record of 16–2–1 (7 KO's).
 He is promoted by Jay Z's Roc Nation Sports and has been called by boxing media "Boxing's next best thing."
 McCreary is trained by Lamar Wright.

 On October 8, 2015 McCreary overcame the toughest test of his career when he won a unanimous decision over Colombian, and former WBA world ranked contender, Manuel de los Reyes Herrera in Rochester, New York.